buhrmi/vue-sync/README.md

 #### Browser URL

-Sync state with browser URL
+Sync Vue state with parameters in the browser url.
+Makes for very easy bookmarking and sharing of vue state.

     sync = VueSync.locationStrategy()